bluehundreds/odin-recipes/README.md

 I will be creating a website that will host some food recipes.
-I hope to gain a better understadning of HTML and the basic structure/elements of a website.
+I hope to gain a better understanding of HTML and the basic structure/elements of a website.